-One of the most striking aspects of the wind power industry is how it blends 21st-century technology with old-school economic engines like manufacturing.
-That juxtaposition is nowhere more apparent than in the small town of Windsor, Colo.
+WASHINGTON, DC, March 20, 2012 – One of the most striking aspects of the wind power industry is how it blends 21st-century technology with old-school economic engines like manufacturing.
+That juxtaposition is no more apparent than in the small town of Windsor, Colo.

 As the video segment depicts, after Vestas came to town a few years ago, new neighborhoods started to sprout up and new shops and other businesses opened, creating even more jobs.
-The unemployment rate dropped, reports one town official in the segment, and the town was able to build a new fire station.
+The unemployment rate, reports one official in the segment, dropped, and the town was able to build a new fire station.

-“The factory’s been great for the area,” says a plant worker featured in the video.
+“The factory’s been great for the area,” says one plant worker who is featured in the video.
 “It’s brought up morale, it’s brought jobs in.
 It’s been absolutely wonderful.”

 Wind power also has become known for not just providing any job but well-paying jobs, and that’s certainly been the case in Windsor.